nippur72/z80ne-wav/README.md

 # z80ne-wav

-Utility for decoding WAV files for the Z80 N.E.
+Utility for encoding/decoding WAV files for the Z80 N.E.
 Nuova Elettronica computer.

-It takes a WAV file created with the LX.385 tape interface and produces a binary file.
+`decodewav` takes a WAV file created with the LX.385 tape interface and produces a binary (.HEX) file.
+`encodewav` does the opposite, takes a .HEX file and generates a .WAV file to be loaded on the Z80NE.

 # Installation